joewandy/smiles2spectra/README.md

 # smiles2spectra

-Mapping fragmentation spectra and molecules to the same latent space.
+Joint embedding of mass spectrometry fragmentation spectra and compounds (represented by their SMILES).

+See [this notebook](notebooks/spectra_smiles_embedding_gnps.ipynb) for work in progress.